AkankshaBodhankar/quiz/README.md

 # quiz
-This is a basic quiz creator app
+This is a basic quiz creator app which creates quizes Sqlite Database is used